 Kyoto's Gion Matsuri (Gion Festival) is one of Japan's most famous annual celebrations, taking place throughout July.
 It's been going since the year 869, when the reigning emperor ordered worship at the Yakasa Shrine, in hopes that it would prevent the plague.

 It's worth witnessing the magic, especially if you have a keen interest in Japanese tradition and culture.
-But if you want to experience Gion Matsuri amongst the welcoming locals, you should plan your trip and book what needs booking well in advance.
+But if you want to experience Gion Matsuri among welcoming locals, you should book what needs booking well in advance.

 Montreal's Just For Laughs festival does involve people in the streets and arty parade floats, but it's all decidedly a bit less serious.